DIY Decking FAQs

 Q. Can I power wash GreenClaimed® or BamDeck®?

-A: It is recommended that only professionals use a pressure washer with wide fan tips, at low pressures (under 1,500 psi at least 12″ above the deck surface).
-If done improperly extreme concentrated high pressure will damage any composite deck material.
-Exercise caution and check with a professional as improper use could lead to damage a loss of your warranty coverage.
+A: It is recommended that only professionals use a pressure washer with wide fan tips, at low pressures.
+If done improperly, extreme concentrated high pressure will damage any composite deck material.
+Exercise caution and check with a professional as improper use could lead to damage or loss of your warranty coverage.

 Q. Does GreenClaimed® require sealing?